Bartmr/estirador/README.md

 ### Creating background jobs:

 In order for a background job to run in a separate process and be compiled in a separate file from the server code, just have its file name end in `.job.ts`.
-The job function should also be wrapped around `prepareJob()` from `src/internals/jobs/run-job`.
-These wrapper functions do the usual setup like loading environment variables, logging and error handling.
+The job function should also be wrapped around `app__runJob()` which is a global variable made available by importing `src/internals/jobs/run-job`. **Make sure you import this file on top of other imports.
+It's a module with side-effects** that does the usual setup like loading environment variables, logging and error handling.

 ### Sharing your development environment with others: